Yamisa11/Shoe-Paradise/README.md

 https://shoe-catalogue.onrender.com/

-Please note the app is using a free hosting account on render which has limitations.
+Please note the app is using a free hosting account on Render.com which has limitations.
 To speed up the loading process open the site and reload it again.

 ## Table of contents